 4. Giuseppe Castiglione, Tawny Yellow Leopard

-By no means is this a leopard, actually, Castiglione has been commissioned by the emperor Qianlong to paint a series of Ten Fine Hounds so it definitely is a dog.
+By no means is this a leopard.
+Actually, Castiglione was commissioned by the Emperor Qianlong to paint a series of Ten Fine Hounds.

 5. George Stubbs, White Poodle in a Punt

 It does not seem very happy, does it?
-Poodles were water retrievers, so it should feel comfortable in proximity of water, maybe it’s the missing duck…
+Poodles were water retrievers, so they should feel comfortable in the proximity of water, maybe it’s the missing duck.